buildpacks/docs/content/docs/features/dockerfiles.md

     called `curl`
   * `cat extensions/curl/bin/generate` - the extension generates a Dockerfile that switches the runtime base image reference to `run-image-curl`
-  * If we want to use this extension, we need an image with reference `run-image-curl` in our export target - in this case, the Docker daemon.
-Let's build that image:
+  * Build a run image with reference `run-image-curl`, so that we can use the extension:
     * `cat $workspace/samples/stacks/alpine/run/curl.Dockerfile` - this is a simple Dockerfile that creates a CNB run image by adding the required user configuration and `io.buildpacks.stack.id` label; the Dockerfile could come from anywhere - we include it in the `stacks` directory for convenience
-    * `docker build --tag run-image-curl --file $workspace/samples/stacks/alpine/run/curl.Dockerfile .` - build the run
+    * `docker build --tag run-image-curl --file $workspace/samples/stacks/alpine/run/curl.Dockerfile .`
-      image
   * Re-create our builder with the `hello-extensions` buildpack updated to require `curl`:
     * Edit `$workspace/samples/buildpacks/hello-extensions/bin/detect` to uncomment the lines that output `[[requires]]` to the build plan